WHAT IS YERBA MATE TEA?

 Types of Yerba Mate

 Yerba tea is grown in different regions In South America, which give each tea its characteristic qualities.
 For example, the Argentinean mate is boldly herbaceous, crisp and earthy while the Paraguayan variety is rich in floral notes, vanilla and mild smoky flavor.
 Apart from the pure teas, you can also get a variety of blends to match your preferences.
-Here are a few of the most common types of mate tea.
+Here are a few of the most common types of organic yerba mate tea.

 Leaf Style Blend